SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 TS =
 (
   (
-    ("international" OR "high seas" OR "ABNJ" OR "UN" OR "europe*" OR "pacific" OR "asia$" OR "africa$" OR "latin america$" OR "*arctic" )
+    ("international" OR "high seas" OR "beyond national jurisdiction" OR "ABNJ" OR "UN" OR "europe*" OR "pacific" OR "asia$" OR "africa$" OR "latin america$" OR "south america$" OR "*arctic" )
     NEAR/3 ("governance" OR "law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "convention" OR "framework$" OR "instrument$")
   )